yonicd/sinew/README.md

 ## makeImport

 When you are building a package to submit to cran and you need to have namespace calls for any function that is being imported.
-It is a pain to manually parse through the code looking for all the `*::*` and writing it in the roxygen header.
+It is a pain to manually parse through the code looking for all the `*::*` and writing it in the roxygen2 header.
 This function does that for you.

 You can write normally your script with the namespace calls and in the end run the function and you can paste the output into the header. (or use it as part of `makeOxygen`)